Joseph S. Bleymaier

 As a senior officer with the Air Force Ballistic Missile Division in the late 1950s, he was responsible for the development and integration of propulsion, guidance and reentry vehicle subsystems of the Atlas, Titan and Minuteman intercontinental ballistic missiles.
-As deputy commander for launch vehicles of the Space Systems Division, he was responsible for the development of launch facilities for the military space program, and supported of the National Aeronautics and Space Administration (NASA) Ranger program and Project Mercury, and the US Navy's Transit satellite navigation program.
+As deputy commander for launch vehicles of the Space Systems Division, he was responsible for the development of launch facilities for the military space program, and supported the National Aeronautics and Space Administration (NASA) Ranger program and Project Mercury, and the US Navy's Transit satellite navigation program.

 In November 1961 he became the system program director of Air Force Program 624A (the Titan III) and 623A (Large Solid Motor Development), and deputy commander of the Space Systems Division for Manned Systems.
 He commanded of the Air Force Western Test Range from 1965 to 1967, when he became the Manned Orbiting Laboratory Systems Office in the Space and Missile Systems Organization (SAMSO).